jporeilly/Ansible/Labs/01 Install & Configuration/01 Install/install.md

 * Python 3.5+
 * Git 2.x
 * Check SSH
-These pre-requisite checks have to be completed on all Nodes.
+<font color='red'>These pre-requisite checks have to be completed on all Nodes.</font>

 </br>

 **Development Tools**